cs1302uga/cs1302-ce14/README.md

 > Brevity is the soul of wit.
 > **--Polonius, _Hamlet_ by William Shakespeare**

-This class exercise covers introduces the reader to generic methods and upper bounds.
+This class exercise covers introduces the reader to generic methods.
 It also provides a small demonstration of branched development.

 ## References